 9. How are polysaccharides and disaccharides digested?

-Carbohydrates are digested in regions of alimentary canal, small intestine to be specific and in the mouth.
+Carbohydrates are digested in regions of the alimentary canal, the small intestine to be specific and in the mouth.
 Carbohydrates are acted upon by enzymes which are collectively known as carbohydrates.

 Carbohydrate digestion in the mouth: